nxsyy55/jsBaidunuomiMap/Readme.md

 Read Me
 ==============
-A project required by boss and required by his boss.
+A project required by boss which is required by his boss.
 Quite a joke.

 __mapping all the stores via baidu map in a single html file__